eric-zhou2001/runTracker/README.md

  - Add open source data visualization.
 Bar graphs maybe?
 Do some research on this
  - Solve known issues in issues tab
  - Develop Login page/database.
- - Possible: limit number of runs displayed, have a MySQL request if something is selected.

  # Open Source Material
  - Fancy alerts, used https://github.com/t4t5/sweetalert
- - Data visualization, take a look into https://github.com/Kitware/candela/
+ - Data visualization, take a look into https://gionkunz.github.io/chartist-js/getting-started.html.
+Look into searching algorithms + what would be most efficient.
+I can think of brute-force methods, but consider researching into what we can use.
  - Geocoder https://github.com/wyattdanger/geocoder